easy-ui/ui-console/README.md

 ui-console
 ==========

-Web developer tools for testing, scripting and debuging on remote devices
+Web developer tools for testing, scripting and debugging on remote devices.